OKaluza/fractured/docs/docs.rst

 Introduction
 ============
 Fractured is a fractal exploration application written in Javascript and WebGL / WebCL.
-The main functionality works stand-alone as an offline app, there are a number of additional functions provided by the server allowing data to be stored online and accessed anywhere.
+It is designed to work as a stand-alone app, but there are a number of additional functions provided by the server allowing data to be stored online and accessed anywhere.

 It started as a rewrite of my old fractal rendering code to run faster, cross-platform and with editable formulae (despite there being loads of great fractal programs around).
 From my deranged perspective, I'd miss out on most of the fun if I didn't write it myself.
-I was also excited by the possibility of rendering complex fractals a hell of a lot faster on the GPU with GLSL which was not being done at the time I started except for a few proof of concept demos.
+I was also interested in rendering complex fractals a hell of a lot faster on the GPU with GLSL, which was not being done at the time I started except for a few proof of concept demos.

-First attempts were in Java with JOGL, then I heard about WebGL which seemed the perfect framework for it, got motivated again, and ported the progress so far to HTML5, learning Javascript along the way.
+First attempts were in Java with JOGL, then I heard about WebGL which seemed the perfect technology for this project (although it turned out to be limited in several really annoying ways), so I got motivated again, and ported the progress so far to HTML5, learning Javascript along the way.
 The formula editor and renderer was finished early last year and it probably should have stopped there but it became a bit of an experiment on seeing how far I could take the single-page web-browser app, of course there was always just one more feature I wanted to implement.

 Now many lost weekends and evenings later I've had enough and it seems to finally have turned into a fairly complete thing, it does what I need and maybe someone else will find it useful.